enricozb/cymbal/readme.md

 Additionally, each query can be garnished with a `leading` and/or `trailing` text.
-These are templates that are hydrated using captures from the tree-sitter query, such as in the queriese for `method` above.
+These are templates that are hydrated using captures from the tree-sitter query, such as in the queries for `method` above.

 [1]: https://asciinema.org/a/MzqFoRPvOqTztcuUg1PGWnUup
 [2]: https://github.com/junegunn/fzf